saimani1232/Rain_Informer_Mailer/README.md

 Rain-Informer-Mailer/ │── static/ # Contains CSS, JS, and other static files │── templates/ # HTML templates for rendering pages │── app.py # Main Flask application │── README.md # Project documentation

-## 1️⃣Run the Application
+## 1️⃣ Run the Application
-1)python app.py
+1. `python app.py`
-2)Open your browser and navigate to http://127.0.0.1:5000/
+2. Open your browser and navigate to http://127.0.0.1:5000/
+   Or visit the deployed app at https://rain-informer-mailer.onrender.com/

 ## 🔥 Usage
 Enter your city name to check the weather.
 If rain is detected, an email notification will be sent to the configured address.
 Stay prepared for rainy days! ☔

 ## 📧 Email Notification Preview
 **Subject:** 🌧️ Rain Alert for Today!
 **Body:** It looks like it's going to rain today.
 Don't forget to carry an umbrella! ☔

 ## 🎯 To-Do / Future Enhancements
 ✅ Add user authentication for personalized notifications.
 ✅ Enable scheduling of daily weather alerts.
 ✅ Implement a database to store user preferences.

 ## 🤝 Contributing